'Teen Mom 2' Kailyn Lowry's Baby Daddy Spotted In Bed With Another Woman

 “Please know this was a choice I made, I already know some won’t agree but I’ve been showered with support by the ones I love since I found out.
 Why did I wait?
 I’ve had a lot of health complications leading up to this pregnancy and I was not ready to release such private information on my own just yet being that I am so high risk with this pregnancy.
 I didn’t want to announce just to have another miscarriage and suffer through another grief.”

 Kailyn Lowry and her family, including her two sons, Isaac and Lincoln, are expected to return to MTV in Teen Mom 2 Season 8 later this year.
-No word yet on whether Chris Lopez will be a part of production.
+No word yet on whether Chris Lopez will be a part of the production.

 [Featured Image by MTV]